 Romance scams usually start online via a dating site or social media platform; the scammers are incredibly manipulative to create the guise of an online relationship with their victims.
-The scammers usually operate from overseas; although they may tell you that they live in the UK, there will always be reasons why they cannot meet you.
+The scammers usually operate from overseas, and although they may tell you that they live in the UK, there will always be reasons why they cannot meet you.
 The scammers may pose as successful businessmen or ex-military officers; this is all part of the ‘too good to be true’ ruse they try to create.

 These relationships can last for a significant period, and the scammers use very coercive language to foster trust; sometimes, intimate images are shared over messages, as this can be normal in an online relationship.
 In turn, the scammers use the trust to request money from the victim.
 The reasons they give can seem very genuine and emotive, and they can go into great detail outlining they need money for a sick relative, for example.
 Unfortunately, in some situations, the intimate images will be used to blackmail their victim for money and threaten to share the images if they do not give them the money they request.